softwaresaved/automated_testing/README.md

 $ count_frequency samples/events2013.dat testoracle/freqs5_events2013.dat 5
 ```

-If we have many files we could use some form of automation, for example, a bash script
+If we have many files we could use some form of automation, for example, a bash script, [create_test_oracle.sh](./create_test_oracle.sh):

 ```
 for F in $(ls samples)